Your Cart is Empty

 For some it becomes an addiction, similar to overeating or alcoholism.

-One way companies large and small combat this epidemic theft problem is by turning to experts in retail loss prevention to implement and manage formal loss prevention programs in their retail stores — companies like ENR Services, Inc.
+One way companies large and small combat this epidemic theft problem is by turning to experts in retail loss prevention to implement and manage formal loss prevention programs in their retail stores — companies like Foresight Security Solutions, Inc.

 The loss prevention business involves much more than putting officers in a store to catch shoplifters.
 It requires a high level of professionalism and skill relating not only to loss prevention and law enforcement but also to oral and written communications.

-The trained investigators at ENR Services, Inc. have
+The trained investigators at Foresight Security Solutions, Inc.

 and a long list of happy clients.